Lorti/manu.ninja/src/posts/2021-12-20-recurring-tasks-in-notion.md

 ![](/images/notion-pipedream-skipped.jpg)

 And that's how you create real recurring tasks in Notion.
 Feel free to copy the script and adapt it to your needs.
 Maybe you need different intervals?
-Just add a few more `if` statements to the `calculateNextDateBasedOnFrequency()` function.
+No problem, just change the `if` statements in the `calculateNextDateBasedOnFrequency()` function.
 Your properties have different names?
-Just change the property names throughout the script (you can usually search and replace in any editor).
+You can usually search and replace in any editor to change the property names throughout the script.

 As always, please let me know if you find this article useful or have any feedback or questions.